 What Telnyx Customers Need to Know

 The Federal Communications Commission (FCC) has issued new compliance requirements in its Eighth Report and Order concerning third-party authentication.
-These rules, which impact originating service providers (OSPs) with a STIR/SHAKEN obligation, will take effect as early as June 20, 2025.
+These rules, which impact originating service providers (OSPs) with a STIR/SHAKEN obligation, will take effect 30 days after their publication in the Federal Register.
 It is crucial for Telnyx customers to understand these requirements to ensure compliance and avoid potential service disruptions.

 In this Report and Order, the FCC prohibits the use of “third-party authentication,” which it defines as an arrangement in which a provider subject to a STIR/SHAKEN implementation obligation under the Commission’s rules contracts with a third party to perform the technical function of signing calls on the provider’s behalf.
 The FCC limits permissible third-party authentication arrangements to those in which the provider subject to the STIR/SHAKEN implementation obligation: (1) independently determines attestation levels in accordance with STIR/SHAKEN technical standards, and (2) ensures that all calls are authenticated using its own certificate obtained from a STIR/SHAKEN Certificate Authority, rather than relying on a third party’s certificate.
 Any use of a third party to sign traffic without meeting these requirements constitutes a violation of the Commission’s caller ID authentication rules.